lmagyar/prim-ctrl/README.md

 Remote control of your phone's [Primitive FTPd Android SFTP server](https://github.com/wolpi/prim-ftpd) and optionally [Tailscale VPN](https://tailscale.com/).

-Though Primitive FTPd consumes minimal power when it is not used, remote start/stop can be usefull.
+Though Primitive FTPd consumes minimal power when it is not used, remote start/stop can be usefull for zeroconf (DNS-SD).
+Android doesn't reply DSN-SD queries when the screen is off, but Android announces the new service when the Primitive FTPd server starts up.
+So SFTP clients can/should capture and cache the announcement at Primitive FTPd server startup to connect to a phone through zeroconf even when the screen is off.

 But in case of Tailscale, it is a real battery and mobile network data drain when not used, remote start/stop is de facto very useful.

-With the help of this script you can sync your phone eg. with your home NAS server whereever your phone is on a WiFi network - or even on cellular.
-Your phone doesn't have to be on the same LAN to make zeroconf working.
+With the help of this script you can sync your phone with eg. your home NAS server whereever your phone is on a WiFi network - or even on cellular.
+Your phone doesn't have to be on the same LAN to make zeroconf working when you have alternative access through VPN.

 See my other project, https://github.com/lmagyar/prim-sync, for bidirectional and unidirectional sync over SFTP (multiplatform Python script optimized for the Primitive FTPd SFTP server).